-- Print out as many check-off charts as you need, cardstock is best but regular copy paper will work - 2.
-Add the icons you wish to use by cutting and gluing over the words "glue icon here". - 3.
-Write your child's name - 4.
-Laminate - 5.
+- 1. Print out as many check-off charts as you need.
+I recommend printing on cardstock but regular copy paper will work. - 2.
+Write your child's name then laminate. - 3.
 Use a fine tip permanent marker to write in your child's schoolwork you wish for them to complete on their own.
-If their school changes throughout the year or a new school year begins and you wish to erase, just color over the permanent marker with a dry erase marker, then wipe off with dry paper towel. - 6.
-To attach a dry erase marker- - You will need a dry erase marker, the kind with the eraser right on the cap - Peel and stick Velcro Attach a piece of Velcro to the cap of the marker and on the chart where it says "Velcro pen" - 7.
+Color over the permanent marker with a dry erase marker, to erase then wipe off with paper towel. - 4.
+Attach a dry erase marker.
+You will need a dry erase marker that has an eraser right on the cap.
+Stick it on their school chart with a piece of peel and stick velcro. - 5.
 Tape the chart on a wall where they do their independent studies using masking tape.